 How do I apply for an International Fellowship?

 1 Identify a slot on the visitors’ calendar here.
-We can accommodate a maximum of two people at once, so find a time when no more than one person is listed as visiting.
+We can accommodate a maximum of one doctor at once, so find a time when no doctor already listed as visiting.

 3 Wait for your confirmation email.

 5 We would love to hear about how your country’s system differs from the UK.
-It would be great if you would give an informal talk at the informal and friendly academic meeting in our hospital whilst you are with us.
+It would be great if you would give an informal talk at the academic meeting in our hospital whilst you are with us.

 Dr Marianna Tantele, Cyprus